Recovery Support Court (RSC)

 At the end of a hearing, the hearing officer will select the next hearing date, based on the parent’s progress and treatment phase.
 The only record of these hearings is a minute order stating that the parent appeared at the hearing and any orders issued by the hearing officer.
 The parent will receive verbal information regarding the Team’s expectations as well as a reminder of the next hearing date.

-DDC/FSATP Case Criteria
+RSC Case Criteria and Eligibility

 Child and Family Team (CFT) Meetings